savonet/book/introduction.md

 was a leading creator and designer of the language, but also the students of the MIM1 (big up to Florent Bouchez, Julien Cristau, Stéphane Gimenez and Sattisvar Tandabany), Gilles Pietri, Clément Renard and Vincent Tabard (who also designed the logo).
-Many thanks also to the many people who helped improving the language by reporting bugs or suggesting ideas, and to the Radio France team who where enthusiastic about the project and motivated some new developments (hello Maxime Bugeia, Youenn Piolet and others).
+Many thanks also to the many people who helped to improve the language by reporting bugs or suggesting ideas, and to the Radio France team who where enthusiastic about the project and motivated some new developments (hello Maxime Bugeia, Youenn Piolet and others).